CGCookie/blender-addon-updater/README.md

         min=0,
         max=59
         )
 ```

-6) Add the draw call to an according panel to indicate there is an update by adding this line to the end of the panel or window: `addon_updater_ops.update_notice_box_ui()`, again making sure to import the addon_updater_ops module if this panel is defined in a file other than the addon's `__init__` file.
+7) Add the draw call to any according panel to indicate there is an update by adding this line to the end of the panel or window: `addon_updater_ops.update_notice_box_ui()`
+  - Again make sure to import the addon_updater_ops module if this panel is defined in a file other than the addon's `__init__.py` file.
+  - Note that this function will only be called once per blender session, and will only do anything if auto-check is enabled, thus triggering a background check for update provided the interval of time has passed since the last check for update.
+This is safe to trigger from draw as it is launched in a background thread and will not hang blender.

-7) Ensure at least one [release or tag](https://help.github.com/articles/creating-releases/) exists on the GitHub repository
+8) Ensure at least one [release or tag](https://help.github.com/articles/creating-releases/) exists on the GitHub repository
+  - As an alternative or in addition to using releases, the setting `updater.include_master = True` in the `addon_updater_ops.py` register function allows you to update to master.
+  - If no releases are found, the user preferences button will always show "Update to Master" without doing any version checking

 # Minimal example setup / use cases

-If interested in implemented a purely customized UI implementation of this code, it is also possible to not use the included Operator File.
+If interested in implemented a purely customized UI implementation of this code, it is also possible to not use the included Operator File (addon_updater_ops).
 This section covers the typical steps required to accomplish the main tasks and what needs to be connected to an interface.
 This also exposes the underlying ideas implemented in the provided files.

 **Required settings** *Attributes to define before any other use case, to be defined in the registration of the addon*